 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cocadas are easy and fun to make - children will enjoy helping to shape them.
-Store cookies in an airtight container for up to a week.
-Freeze cookies for up to 1 month.
+Cocadas are easy and fun to make, and children of all ages will enjoy shaping them, dipping them into chocolate, and especially eating them.
+The cookies can be refrigerated in an airtight container for up to one week and frozen for up to one month.

 Gather the ingredients.

-In a large bowl, whisk the condensed milk, cornstarch, vanilla, and egg whites together.
-Stir in the coconut.
+In a large bowl, whisk together the sweetened condensed milk, cornstarch, egg whites, and vanilla.
+Stir in the coconut until well combined.

-Microwave the dulce de leche for a few seconds if it is cold until it has softened and can be stirred easily.
+If the dulce de leche is cold, microwave it for a few seconds until it is softened and can be stirred easily.

 Mix the dulce de leche into the coconut mixture.
 The mixture will be sticky, but you should be able to mold it into rounds.
-Chill the mixture for about 30 minutes.
+Cover the mixture and chill for about 30 minutes.

 Dip each cocada into the chocolate to coat the bottom of the cookie, then return it to the baking sheet.
 Chill until chocolate is set.
 Store cocodas in an airtight container for up to one week, or freeze them for up to one month.